Hi! Thanks for stopping by.

 I’m now a strong advocate of religious freedom and feel that no one has the right to force their beliefs (whether through intimidation, fear, or laws) on others.
 In fact, it scares the “sh__” out of me when I read things about the Christian Domination movement (Christians have a God-given right to rule all earthly institutions).

 On a more personal level, I’m retired from the corporate world, but stay busy with this blog, along with a bit of creative writing now and again.
 Also, since my first book: Things I Never Learned in Sunday School: Facts about the Christian faith that will surprise and astound you has been pleasantly successful, I’ve been doing some research and reading for a possible second book.

 I currently live in So.
 Oregon in an area that has a “Banana Belt” type climate.
-In my past life, I lived in the San Francisco Bay Area.
+In my past life, I lived and worked in the San Francisco Bay Area.
 I have three grown kids, a special guy, and a little mutt (a rescue Miniature Schnauzer) named Lilly.

 A couple of quotes that pretty well sum up my outlook on life: “To know is more than to believe,” “Dare to question the unquestionable,” and “Truth is so often, well … not true.”